-France and Germany go in different directions in their coronavirus response
+As Germany extends its lockdown over covid-19 fears, France surprises with a more upbeat tone

-Despite a drop in total recent coronavirus cases, German Chancellor Angela Merkel and state leaders extended the country’s lockdown for an additional month on Wednesday, with Merkel warning that the variants have significantly moved the goal posts.
+Despite a drop in total recent coronavirus cases, German Chancellor Angela Merkel and state leaders extended the country’s lockdown for an additional month Wednesday, with Merkel warning that the variants have significantly moved the goal posts.

 But after arguing for weeks that France was likely also headed into another lockdown, French officials abruptly changed course this week, offering a far more optimistic assessment.